Kostayne/get-module-style/readme.md

 ![npm](https://img.shields.io/npm/l/get-module-style?color=green ) <!-- licence -->

 ## Package idea
-Always have to write styles['class'], is it really good solition?
+Always have to write styles['class'], is it really good solution?
 No, it's not.

 ``` tsx
 import * as styles from "./styles.module.scss";